sylvainpelissier/milenage/README.md

 and freeradius server.

 ## Installing
 The program is supported by Python 3 only.
-You need to have pycrytodome installed to run the prigram.
+You need to have pycrytodome installed to run the program.
 You can install it as follows:
 ```bash
 pip install pycryptodome --user
 ```